bartificer/programming-by-stealth/docs/pbs39.md

 ### Required Text Fields

 The most basic type of form validation is the ability to mark a text box or text area as being required.
 You do this with the HTML5 boolean attribute `required`.
-To mark an input as required, you specify the attribute, to mark it as not required, i.e. optional, you omit the attribute.
+To mark an input as required, you specify the attribute.
+To mark it as not required, i.e. optional, you omit the attribute.

 So, the following text box is not required: